Leaderboard

 4 points

-I enjoyed working there, except when someone cut themselves on bacon slicer.
+4. I enjoyed working there, except when someone cut themselves on bacon slicer.
 They had an amazing canteen, the sandwiches had more filling than bread!
 I also worked for a while in a factory at Beeston putting fancy trimmings for furniture and clothes on cards.
 Think it was called jenning or something like that, didn’t stay long though as it made your hands sore.
-But I got the fringed trimming for my jeans for nothing, a must if you were a “mod”.4 points
+But I got the fringed trimming for my jeans for nothing, a must if you were a “mod”.

-I didn’t take your comment the wrong way Mary As for sending Christmas cards, I haven’t bought any yet but shall do so soon.
+5. I didn’t take your comment the wrong way Mary As for sending Christmas cards, I haven’t bought any yet but shall do so soon.
 I used to send over 100 but the list is slowly dwindling as people die off ......
 I will always write cards and post them, despite the cost of postage stamps.
 I can’t abide e-cards and view folk who send them as lazy and mean, “oh, I’m not sending Christmas cards this year, I’m donating that money to Charity”.
-Well I do both.3 points
+Well I do both.

-My father used to say it was a very effective way of thinning out the population and, in my opinion, it needs thinning out drastically.
+6. My father used to say it was a very effective way of thinning out the population and, in my opinion, it needs thinning out drastically.
 We've become parasites who are destroying our host but if you express that opinion, attack from all sides is usually the result.
 It's a consequence of uncontrolled breeding and increased longevity but the effect on the planet is catastrophic.
-Maybe dad was right!3 points
+Maybe dad was right!

 2 points